HewlettPackard/OpenShift-on-SimpliVity/README.md

 ## LDAP Integration, synchronizing groups

-The Red Hat Openshift documentation explains perfectly why you would want to synchronize the OCP groups with the groups defined in your Directory Service
+The Red Hat OpenShift documentation explains perfectly why you would want to synchronize the OCP groups with the groups defined in your Directory Service

 > As an OpenShift administrator, you can use groups to manage users, change their permissions, and enhance collaboration.
 Your organization may have already created user groups and stored them in an LDAP server.
 OpenShift can sync those LDAP records with internal OpenShift records, enabling you to manage your groups in one place.
 OpenShift currently supports group sync with LDAP servers using three common schemas for defining group membership: RFC 2307, Active Directory, and augmented Active Directory.